-Sexual exploitation means taking sexual advantage of another person and includes, without limitation: indecent exposure; causing or attempting to cause the incapacitation of another person in order to gain a sexual advantage over him or her; causing the prostitution of another person; recording, photographing, or transmitting images of private sexual activity and/or the intimate parts of another person without effective consent; allowing third parties to observe private sexual acts without effective consent; engaging in voyeurism without effective consent; and knowingly or recklessly exposing another person to a significant risk of sexually transmitted infection, including HIV.
+Sexual exploitation means taking sexual advantage of another person and includes:

+- a.
+Providing alcohol or other drugs to someone without that person's knowledge, or unreasonably pressuring the person to consume alcohol or drugs, with the purpose of causing incapacitation in order for one to take sexual advantage of the person. - b.
+Recording, photographing, transmitting, or allowing another to view images of private sexual activity and/or the intimate parts of another person without effective consent. - Allowing third parties to observe private sexual acts without effective consent. - d.
+Voyeurism, including by electronic means. - e.
+Indecent exposure. - f.
+Knowingly or recklessly exposing another person to a significant risk of sexually transmitted infection, including HIV, without their knowledge.